Adventures and Activities

 Dining on Resort

 Both mountains retain important differences worth exploring.
-On the amenity side, Lincoln Peak is home Rumble’s Kitchen is our premier restaurant located in the Clay Brook Hotel & Residences where you can get table service all day long in the winter.
+On the amenity side, Lincoln Peak is home Rumble’s Bistro & Bar is our premier restaurant located in the Clay Brook Hotel & Residences where you can get table service all day long in the winter.
 If Clay Brook is out of range, then check out our many slope-side condo offerings.
 Our newly renovated Lincoln Peak Courtyard is where you will find the best après scene on weekends and holidays complete with fire pits, pizza oven, live music, outdoor Umbrella Bar, s’mores, hot cider, Nomad Coffee (the only place will find a proper espresso or cappuccino), Waffle Cabin and more.
-Additional dining options include the Gate House Cafeteria (don’t miss their Noodle Bowl, yum), the Valley House Cafeteria (we like bowls at Sugarbush so be sure to try their Sushi Bowl, delish), Castlerock Pub with its signature selection of Vermont craft beers on tap, the Valley House Wunderbar – Vermont’s first ski bar and home to Emily’s ‘earn your chug’ mug club, and Skinny Pancake, a Vermont creperie.
+Additional dining options include the Gate House Cafeteria (don’t miss their Noodle Bowl, yum), the Valley House Cafeteria (we like bowls at Sugarbush so be sure to try their Sushi Bowl, delish), Castlerock Pub with its signature selection of Vermont craft beers on tap, and the Valley House Wunderbar – Vermont’s first ski bar and home to Emily’s ‘earn your chug’ mug club.
 If you find yourself up mountain, be sure to pop into Allyn’s Lodge for Petey’s famous PB&J. Our Sugarbush Restaurants are a proud member of 1% for the Planet.

 Dining options at Mt.
 Ellen include the Green Mountain Lounge (GML), a table and bar service establishment and home to Ronnie’s famous Smash Burger; guests tell us it’s the best in the Valley.
 The back deck off the GML is always packed on a sunny day with its sweeping uphill views.
 In the spring, you can generally find live music for après.
 The Mt.
 Ellen Cafeteria is the only place on resort where you can find the delicious sweet potato waffle fries.
 If you find yourself hungry up mountain, be sure to pop into Walt’s at the Glen House (named for Mt.
 Ellen founder Walt Elliott) where they serve bougie grain bowls and grill cheeses and the famous, Eggsterminator, the best breakfast sammy in the Valley.